Game Of Thrones prequel series House of the Dragon will begin production this spring, according to the latest reports.

 “Even Aegon the Dragon couldn’t conquer the Seven Kingdoms all by himself,” Martin wrote.
 “He needed the help of his sisters Rhaenys and Visenya.
 Ryan and I had some great assistance as well, and I wanted to give a tip of the crown to three talented and hard-working young writers who helped to bring this one home. ”

-There have been no castings announced yet.
-(Join in our fantasy-casting poll below after you read about some of the possible characters based on the books – see spoiler alert first.)
+Read more about some of the possible characters based on the books (see spoiler alert first) below.

 SPOILER ALERT: WHILE INFORMATION THAT FOLLOWS WILL BE FAMILIAR TO FANS OF THE SONG OF ICE AND FIRE NOVELS AND THEIR COMPANION MATERIALS, INCLUDING FIRE & BLOOD, SOME OF IT MAY BE CONSIDERED SPOILERS TO ANYONE WHO HAS NOT READ THE BOOK SERIES.